What To Include in a GDPR Privacy Notice

-In our summary of GDPR and how it will affect digital marketing, we mention the importance of using privacy notices on your website.
-So now you know that you need one, we’re ready to delve deeper into what a privacy notice actually is…
+We're sure you've already read about how GDPR will affect digital marketing, and heard about the importance of including privacy notices across your site.
+So now you know that you need them, we’re ready to delve deeper into what a privacy notice actually is…

 What is a privacy notice?

 A privacy notice helps people understand how their personal data is used and make informed decisions about whether to share their data on the back of this knowledge.

 Simply put, you need to make sure you tell your website users (data subjects) how you are going to use their data before they give you it.

 GDPR is all about making the world of personal data processing fair and more transparent.
 Gone are the days of organisations being able to stand by the belief that they “earned” your data, so they can do what they like with it.

 Personal data is owned by the individual, not the organisation it has been given to.